Dashcam video shows New Mexico deputy save child from choking

-He says the driver jumped out of the car.
-Concerned, Ficke jumped out of his patrol unit and ran over.
+He saw the driver jump out of the car.
+Concerned, Ficke ran over.

 That’s when the deputy noticed the man’s toddler was choking.
 After calling for an ambulance, he began performing the Heimlich maneuver for an infant.